-Harris, AOC team up to reduce recidivism through housing
+Harris, AOC team up on bill to help those with criminal records get housing

-(CNN)Sen. Kamala Harris and New York Rep. Alexandria Ocasio-Cortez teamed up to introduce legislation aimed at helping people with criminal records fairly obtain housing.
+(CNN)Sen. Kamala Harris and New York Rep. Alexandria Ocasio-Cortez are teaming up to introduce legislation aimed at helping people with criminal records fairly obtain housing.

-The bill, which the lawmakers will introduce Wednesday in their respective chambers, pledges to reform eviction and screening policies in housing so people with a criminal history can apply for federal housing assistance.
+The bill, which the lawmakers will introduce Wednesday in their respective chambers, pledges to change eviction and screening policies in housing so people with a criminal history can apply for federal housing assistance.

 Harris is the latest 2020 Democratic presidential candidate to attach her name to the star of the progressive left, entering the so-called AOC primary.